CIEmetaSchemas/CIEmetaDigitalProduct/v4/docs/README.md

 |---|---|---|
 |12|RelatedIdentifier (with type and relation type sub-properties)|O|

-Starting from version 4 it is usually not used for CIE datasets but RelatedItem (item 20) shall be used.
+Starting from version 4 it is usually not used for CIE datasets but RelatedItems (item 20) shall be used.

 |ID|Property|Obligation|